-The Hope Bay Regional Exploration Project has been ongoing since the 1990s.
-Much of the previous work for the program was based out of the Windy Lake (closed in 2008) and Boston sites (put into care and maintenance in 2011).
-All exploration activities are currently based from the Doris Site with plans for some future exploration at the Boston Site.
+The Hope Bay Regional Exploration Project has been renewed several times since 1995.
+The current extension expires in June 2022.
+Much of the previous work for the program was based out of Windy Lake and Boston camps.
+These camps were closed in October 2008 with infrastructure either decommissioned or moved to the Doris site.
+All exploration activities are now based from the Doris site and in the future from the Boston site.
 Components and activities for the Hope Bay Regional Exploration Project include: